Want to make marketing your music way easier by improving your songwriting techniques?

 Value was offered.
 Even if the manager declines the offer, the songwriter put themselves in the position to be of resource to the manager and these kind of actions go a long way.

 (P.S.
-If you’d like to download the free music submission checklist click here or the image below)
+If you’d like to get tips on improving your songwriting click here or the image below)

 2. Focus On Melodies First, Then Song Lyrics